f0x3s/Olalekan-Jeyifous-HL-Fluvial-Taxonomies-wall-mounts-WAC/README.md

 python3 scripts/batch_process_ft_mounts.py
 ```

-New source files should be placed in:
+New source files exported from meshmixer should be placed in:

 ```text
 3d-files/isolated-mount-export/